massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_01_lab_ak.md

 1. Observe that the list of gallery images has updated with your new image.

-    > **Note**: In some rare cases, you might need to refresh your browser window for the new image to appear.
+    > **Note**: In some rare cases, you might need to refresh your browser window to retrieve the new image.

 1. Return to your browser window with the Azure portal.